yutaoba/Japanese-Image-Captioning/README.md

     python3 translate.py

 ## Morphological transformation
+MeCab is an open-source morphological transformation engine for japanese.
+As a dictionary, you should use mecab-ipadic-NEologd including many neologisms (new word), which are extracted from many language resources on the Web.

     python3 mecab.py

 ## Train image captioning model
+Now, you have images and its japanese descriptions.
+The image captioning model consists of CNN and Transformer.
+After the training, the text vectorization and the image captioning model weights are saved into the files.

     python3 train.py

 ## Test image captioning model
+You load the trained weights and build the text vectorization and the image captioning model.
+You can specify an image filepath with `-i` opition.
+Otherwise, the filepath is choosed at random from validation datasets.

     python3 test.py